 - 1. Classroom environment/teacher interaction for pre-kindergarten classrooms - a.
 Measure: DC PCSB uses a Teacher Interaction observational tool to assess pre-kindergarten (PK) instruction known as The Classroom Assessment Scoring System (CLASS).
 CLASS assesses the typical teacher-student interaction in the classroom.
 An independent, CLASS-trained observer evaluates every PK classroom.
 The observer scores the teacher's performance in three domains (Emotional Support, Classroom Organization, and Instructional Support) on a scale of 1 to 7, with 7 being the highest.
-For the PK-8 PMF, the score is displayed as a two-year weighted average, with 70% of the weight on the current year score and 30% of the weight on the previous year's score.

-b.
-Floors and Targets
+For the PK-8 PMF, the score is displayed as a two-year weighted average, with 70% of the weight on the current year score and 30% of the weight on the previous year's score. - b.
+Floors and Targets - i.

-- i.
 The business rule for calculating the target for each domain is to follow the publisher's guidelines for a score of "high," which means earning 6.0 or above. - ii.
-Or, if the sector's 90th percentile average is more than 0.5 points below the target, the target will be lowered to the 90th percentile, but not lowered below 4.0. - a.
-In the Instructional Support domain, the 90th percentile is currently 3.4.
-Therefore, the target is set at 4.0. - iii.
+Or, if the sector's 90th percentile average is more than 0.5 points below the target, the target will be lowered to the 90th percentile, but not lowered below 4.0.In SY 2019-20, the calculated floor for CLASS Instructional Support changed from 2.0 to 2.5 based on improving sector performance.
+To better maintain reliability of results, the floor will be moved to 2.25 in SY 2019-20 and 2.5 in SY 2020-21, before following the regular business rules and cycle for every year thereafter. - iii.
 The floor is based on the three-year weighted average score of the 10th percentile in DC public charter schools. - iv.
 The minimum range between the floor and target must be 1.5 points.
 If the range between the floor and the target is less than 1.5, the floor will be lowered 1.5 points from the target. - v.
 Below are the floors and targets for 2019-20: